PaulGregor/crowdin-cli-py/README.md

      android_code:
        # we need this mapping since Crowdin expects directories
        # to be named like "values-uk-rUA"
-       # acording to specification instead of just "uk"
+       # according to specification instead of just "uk"
        de: de
        ru: ru
 ```